EdoardoCocconi/Self-Driving_Car_Nanodegree/Project 1 - Finding Lane Lines/README.md

 ## The Lines-Finding Pipeline

-The lines-finding pipeline consists of 7 steps.
+The lines-finding pipeline consists of 6 steps.
 * Convert the images to grayscale
-* Perform a gaussian blur to filter out noise
 * Perform a gaussian blur to filter out noise
 * Detect edges with Canny
 * Keep only the edges in the region of interest.
 The region of interest is the portion of the frame where lane lines are expected.